evision-ai/cookiecutter-django/docs/project-generation-options.rst

 use_travisci:
     Indicates whether the project should be configured to use `Travis CI`_.

-keep_local_envs_in_vcs:
-    Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
-    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.

 debug:
     Indicates whether the project should be configured for debugging.